 Our employees are really worried about the financial impact this will have on them.
 Should I continue withholding 401(k) deferrals?

-Yes.
+Generally speaking, yes.
 Unless or until a participant makes an election to change or discontinue his or her deferral rate, it’s important to continue withholding according to what participants have elected.
 There are, however, a few things that may provide some flexibility:

 - If your plan limits the frequency of deferral changes to something like quarterly or semi-annually, you can amend your plan to allow more frequent changes.